inspiringsource/aws-solutions-architect/docs/Services by category/Analytics/page-Redshift.md

 Redshift Spectrum uses the same SQL syntax and tools as Amazon Redshift, so you can use it seamlessly with your existing Redshift workloads.
 Redshift Spectrum also integrates with other AWS services, such as Amazon Athena, Amazon EMR, and Amazon Glue, so you can easily analyze and transform your data using the full range of AWS analytics and data processing capabilities.

 To use Redshift Spectrum, you define external tables that reference data stored in Amazon S3.
 When you run a query that includes these external tables, Redshift Spectrum automatically retrieves the relevant data from S3 and processes it in parallel with the rest of the query.
 This allows you to perform complex analytical queries on data that might not fit within the storage limits of your Amazon Redshift cluster, or to offload older, less frequently accessed data from your cluster to S3 to reduce storage costs.

+## Amazon Redshift Query Editor

+Amazon Redshift Query Editor is a web-based query tool that you can use to run SQL queries against your Amazon Redshift data warehouse.
+You can use Query Editor to run queries against your data warehouse, view query results, and save your queries for future use.
+You can also use Query Editor to run queries against Amazon Redshift Spectrum data.

 ## Further readings / viewing:

 [Amazon Redshift Database Developer Guide](https://docs.aws.amazon.com/redshift/latest/dg/welcome.html)